 The moment itself was hideous.
 I surrendered into it lying on the floor in a heap of despair.
 Time collapsed into infinity (as opposed to a single moment, like the original moment) and it was like everything in the entirety of Universal history and future was an endless river of screaming darkness.
 I’ve never heard anyone describe anything like it in a spiritual context.

-Experiencing this was really the crux point of being able to love all experience.
+Experiencing this was really the crux point of being able to love all experience, or let it affect me.
 By love, I don’t mean like or enjoy, I mean allow the thing to impact me without me putting up walls or judgements to keep myself separate or safe from it.
 Again, there is a clear before and after of how I behave and experience life from this moment and I have retained a sense of deep fascination with this moment that I haven’t got with the other moments.

-- There was a specific moment of enlightenment that felt like it was directly related to Buddhahood, which I will call Time-Collapse 3.
-Having separately perceived all the awareness and all of the karmic force, I was able to bring these together and perceive what felt like everything in the entirety of experience both inside and outside of space-time.
+I experienced what felt like everything in the entirety of experience both inside and outside of space-time.
 The result of experiencing this was a fundamental clarity on interdependent origination and what that means on every level of our individual and shared experience.

 “In my strongest moment of deep and balanced concentration the entirety of life became a big ball-pit of liquid rainbow droplets appearing and disappearing at every moment.
 We were all both in the centre of it and the container for it.
 We were manifesting it and being manifested by it, at the same time.
 We were looking at it and we were within it.
 Or were we looking down on it?
 All of the above.”

 From descriptions of other Buddha awakenings – this seems different to me.
-When describing perceiving Buddha nature people tend to talk about exactly that: perceiving it with awareness or consciousness.
+When describing Buddha nature people tend to talk about perceiving it with awareness or consciousness.
 In my experience, this is is exactly what salvia can do to your mind.

 All of our beings are being manifested from the same stuff and each way that we experience the Universe is valid.